The Hesse Pencil Variety: Plane Cubics

 We now turn to a result that will play a crucial role in the proof of Proposition \ref{multigradoScubiche}. \seiconfigurazioni*

 \begin{proof} Since any four points in general position in $\mathbb{P}^2$ can always be mapped, via a projectivity, to

-we may choose these four points as our fixed points.\\ We know that, in a Hesse configuration, any line passing through two points always contains a third points of the configuration.
+we may choose these four points as our fixed points.\\ From now on, we will keep the convention of displaying the Hesse configuration as in Figure~\ref{hesseconfiguration}.
+We first show that there are three possible choices for the fifth point.
+Then we show that, for each such choice, there are two possible Hesse configurations.
+By symmetry, it suffices to treat only one of the three cases, since the other two are obtained by permuting the coordinates and yield the same number of solutions. \begin{itemize} \item \textbf{Choice of the fifth point}\\ We know that, in a Hesse configuration, any line passing through two points always contains a third point of the configuration.
 The four fixed points determine six lines, so two of these lines must necessarily intersect at a fifth point of the configuration.
 Indeed, if this were not the case, we would have $4$ fixed points plus $6$ additional ones from the six lines, which would be too many to fit in the configuration.
-This gives us three ways to choose the fifth point, which correspond to: We will show that for each of these cases, we obtain two Hesse configurations.
-Let us take the first case as an example; for the others, the procedure will be analogous. \\ Consider the line through $(1,0,0)$ and $(0,0,1)$, that is, $y=0$.
-On this line, there must be another point of the configuration, which we denotes as $(1,0,\lambda)$.
-This point generates three other lines of the configuration with the points $(0,1,0)$, $(0,1,1)$ and $(1,1,1)$, which are respectively $z=\lambda x$, $z=y+\lambda x$ and $z=\lambda x +y(1-\lambda)$.
+This gives us $\frac{1}{2}\binom{4}{2}=3$ ways to choose the fifth point, which correspond to:

+\item \textbf{Completation of the configuration (case of Figure~\ref{figuradue})}\\ Consider the line through $(1:0:0)$ and $(0:0:1)$, that is, $y=0$.
+On this line, there must be another point of the configuration, which we denote as $(1:0:\lambda)$.
+This point generates three other lines of the configuration with the points $(0:1:0)$, $(0:1:1)$ and $(1:1:1)$, which are respectively $z=\lambda x$, $z=y+\lambda x$ and $z=\lambda x +y(1-\lambda)$.
 On each of these lines, we find another point of the configuration.

 Let $p$ denote the points of the configuration that lies on the line $z=\lambda x$.
 As we know, this point must lie on exactly three other lines of the configuration.
-However, we have four points available $(1,0,0), \ (0,1,1), \ (0,0,1), \ (1,1,1)$ that, a priori, would determine four additional lines.
+However, we have four points available $(1:0:0), \ (0:1:1), \ (0:0:1), \ (1:1:1)$ that, a priori, would determine four additional lines.
 Therefore, it follows that $p$ must necessary be collinear with the line through two of these four points.
-Excluding the lines that already intersect the line $z=\lambda x$ at another point and those that already contain three points of the configuration, the only possibility is that $p$ lies on the line through $(1,1,1)$ and $(0,0,1)$, that is $x=y$.
+Excluding the lines that already intersect the line $z=\lambda x$ at another point and those that already contain three points of the configuration, the only possibility is that $p$ lies on the line through $(1:1:1)$ and $(0:0:1)$, that is $x=y$.
 We obtain

 Let $q$ denote the point on $z=y+\lambda x$.
-Using a similar reasoning, it follows that $q$ must also lie on the line through $(1,1,1)$ and $(0,1,0)$, that is
+Using a similar reasoning, it follows that $q$ must also lie on the line through $(1:1:1)$ and $(0:1:0)$, that is